eclipse-vertx/vert.x/core_manual_python.md

 ### Using AsyncFile as `ReadStream` and `WriteStream`

-Use the methods `read_stream` and `write_stream` to get read and write streams.
+AsyncFile implements `ReadStream` and `WriteStream`.
 You can then use them with a pump to pump data to and from other read and write streams.

 Here's an example of pumping data from a file on a client to a HTTP request: